 Mount chosen cell sample stage if not already installed.
 For live samples, use a dish heater to keep the sample at desired temperature.

 Load the clean, system-approved Petri dish filled half full of PBS (prepared in step 1.2) or similar clear liquid (calibration dish).
-If sample stage has built in clasps, use these, otherwise, use vacuum grease to stabilize the sample.
+If sample stage has built-in clasps, use these, otherwise, use vacuum grease to stabilize the sample.

 Select an appropriate AFM cantilever for the desired data collection and install it following the steps below.

-Using gloves, mount the tip into the cantilever holder block by using the AFM chip mounting stage, tweezers, and a small screwdriver.
-Carefully place the AFM chip onto the mounting block and orient it such that it is centered.
-The cantilever, plus a very small portion of the AFM chip, should be in the visible, non-opaque portion of the mounting block.
+3.5.1 Using gloves, mount the AFM chip into the glass block by using the AFM chip mounting stage, tweezers, and a small screwdriver.
+Carefully place the AFM chip onto the glass block and orient it such that it is centered.
+The AFM cantilever, plus a very small portion of the AFM chip, should be in the visible, non-opaque portion of the glass block.

-Secure the tip with the screwdriver by tightening the screw until the tip is snug against the holder-block.
-Check that the tip is oriented correctly using a stereo microscope or a handheld spyglass.
+3.5.2 Secure the chip with the screwdriver by tightening the screw until the chip is snug against the glass block.
+Check that the AFM cantilever is oriented correctly using a stereo microscope or a handheld spyglass.
 Adjust as needed.
-Once properly oriented, place the block into the AFM head in the proper orientation and lock it in place.
+Once properly oriented, place the glass block into the AFM head in the proper orientation and lock it in place.

-NOTE: The orientation of the AFM chip within the holder is important so that the system lasers aim at the backside of the cantilever and reflect onto the photodetector correctly.
-Be careful not to overtighten the screws during placement as this procedure could cause the AFM chip to break.
+NOTE: The orientation of the AFM chip within the glass block is important so that the system lasers aim at the backside of the cantilever and reflect onto the photodetector correctly.
+Be careful not to overtighten the screws during the placement as this procedure could cause the AFM chip, cantilever, or tip to break.

 Using the brightfield option of the confocal microscope, locate the bottom of the calibration dish by using the focus knob.
 Take note of this z height as the value where the bottom of the dish is located with respect to the microscope objective.